 A typical Alexander lesson usually involves chair work - a rich study of breathing, posture, and movement.

 Clay Schaub is an Alexander Technique Teacher working in Milwaukee & Chicago.
 He works frequently with musicians, actors, dancers, and people with chronic pain.
 In addition to running a private practice, he has worked as an assistant trainer of Alexander teachers for more than 10 years, on several different courses–ATNYC, ATMKE, and ATTiC.
 He trained under the direction of John Nicholls and Nanette Walsh at ATNYC in Manhattan, completing a 3-year 1600 hour AmSAT Certification Program in June of 2012.
-Clay first came to the technique in 2002, after years of struggling with carpal tunnel syndrome and other performance related injuries.
+Clay first came to the technique in 2002, after years of struggling with carpal tunnel syndrome and music-performance related injuries.
 His study of The Alexander Technique has allowed him to continue a career as an in-demand jazz bassist throughout the Midwest.

 Who can it help?

 People in Chronic Pain: Bad Backs, Occupational Overuse Injuries, Carpal Tunnel Syndrome, Thoracic Outlet Syndrome, TMJ, Breathing Difficulties, Depression, Anxiety, etc. (See below for a British Medical Journal study on the technique & Back Pain, and the technique at the Mayo Clinic in Minneapolis)

 Performers: Musicians, Dancers, and Actors have long used the Technique to help them find more grace, freedom, and control in their art.
 The Technique is ensconced in such institutions as The Juilliard School, The New School, New York University, The Royal Academy of Dramatic Art, San Francisco Conservatory, & New England Conservatory, among others.